apache/pulsar/site2/docs/getting-started-standalone.md

 ## Create a topic

 Pulsar stores messages in topics.
-It's good practice to explicitly create them before using them, even if Pulsar can automagically create them when referenced.
+It's a good practice to explicitly create topics before using them, even if Pulsar can automatically create topics when they are referenced.

 Run this command to create a new topic into which we'll write and read some test messages: